lordgugu/ShadowsOfValentiaBlitzkrieg/quests/README.md

   - Requires going into the dungeon part of the Priory first
   - Gotten from the Languid Hermit at the Entrance
   - Requires defeating 20 Revenants at Novis Cemetery
+  - Defeated 9 in the first Skirmish

+### Novis Greatport

+- Secret Menu (Started)
+  - Gotten from the Tavernkeep at the Tavern
+  - Requires 3 Mana Herbs
+  - I plan on collecting them during Act 2:
+    - Thieves' Shrine
+    - Deliverance Hideout
+    - Seabound Shrine

 [Back](../README.md)